-5. See an asthma educator!
-Certified Asthma Educators are medical professionals—respiratory therapists, nurses, pharmacists, or sometimes occupational or physical therapists, who have extra training and certification in asthma.
+Certified asthma educators are medical professionals—respiratory therapists, nurses, pharmacists, or sometimes occupational or physical therapists, who have extra training and certification in asthma.
 Ask for a referral to an asthma education clinic to make sure you start off on the right foot.

-4. You can get a second opinion.
 Or a third.
-The doctor who diagnosed you does not have to keep treating you.
+The doctor who just diagnosed your asthma does not have to keep treating you.
 If your asthma still gives you trouble after trying an inhaler or two, insist you get referred to an asthma specialist.
 A pulmonologist will have the knowledge you need to get your asthma under control (or as in control as possible, depending on your severity).
 An allergist may also be helpful in figuring things out.
 Find a doctor that fits what you need them to.
 (I knew I’d found my fit when my asthma doctor referred to the slightly-antiquated spirometer in her office as “old-school”.)

-1. Relax.
 Yeah, you have an incurable lung disease.
 But so do millions of other people.
-You can still do anything you want to (well, they still have that thing where they won’t let us go scuba diving… Allegedly.), because you own your life: asthma doesn’t.
+You can still do anything you want to (well, they still have that thing where they won’t let us go scuba diving… allegedly), because you own your life and asthma doesn’t.
 If this part is too hard for too long, seeking help from a mental health professional may help you to work through that adjustment to life with asthma.
 But as much as you can, relax!
 Coexist with asthma, but don’t let it change your life—own it.